David Bramwell: Oddfellows Casino

-Bramwell is a singer-songwriter, whose band, Oddfellows Casino, has released ten albums since 2002.
+Bramwell is a singer-songwriter, whose band, Oddfellows Casino, has released eleven albums since 2002.
 The band has been described as 'an outlet for Bramwell to explore his more macabre and supernatural interests rather that the outright bizarre.'
 Reviewing the second album, Winter Creatures, Everett True said that Bramwell's music was 'firmly out of sync with current trends, being instead a delicate pastoral exploration of the countryside, coloured with brass and sweet vocals reminiscent of Soft Machine-era Robert Wyatt.
 Notes linger.
 Tunes ache.
 Lyrics tease, like a cornucopia of found sound and jumble sale psychedelia.'

 The Catalyst Club

 In 2004, Bramwell founded the Catalyst Club, a monthly spoken word event 'celebrating the singular passions of everyday folk'.
 The Catalyst takes place on the second Thursday of every month at Brighton's LatestMusic Bar.
 It usually comprises three 15-minute talks by guest speakers, each followed by a discussion.
-Past talk subjects include Having No Sense of Smell, Marmite, The History of the Martini, Demonology for Dummies, Slime Mould, The Eating Habits of Politicians and The Ontological Argument for God The Club has a fortnightly podcast, called the Odditorium.
+Past talk subjects include Having No Sense of Smell, Marmite, The History of the Martini, Demonology for Dummies, Slime Mould, The Eating Habits of Politicians and The Ontological Argument for God The club has a fortnightly podcast, called the Odditorium.
 Bramwell also hosts live Odditorium events at festivals, including Brighton Fringe Festival, Port Eliot Festival, the Secret Garden Party and Wilderness Festival.